spokestack/spokestack.io/content/docs/Python/speech-pipeline.md

 ### Speech Event Handlers

 The `SpeechPipeline` offers the ability to execute code based on events that occur within the pipeline.
 These handlers are registered with the `@pipeline.event` [decorator](https://www.python.org/dev/peps/pep-0318/).
-Handlers can follow the naming convention of `on_{event}` or pass the `name` argument to the decorator.
+Handlers can follow the naming convention of `on_{event}` or pass the `name` argument to the decorator, using the name of a pipeline event as its value.
 A basic handler that prints the ASR transcript to console, for both conventions, is given below.

 ```python
 @pipeline.event